RohanDwivedi/Visual-Guided-UAV-Navigation/README.md

 ### RUNNING THE PROJECT
 1. Build the dependencies
-2. clone the repo and catkin build
+2. Clone the repo and catkin build
-3. roslaunch visual_nav visualNav.launch
+3. "roslaunch visual_nav visualNav.launch"